courselabs/project-cicd/README.md

 Okay, now we have the packaging files and a one-line build script, we can start building out the pipeline.
 We'll run Jenkins and our own Git server in local containers, so your machine will be the build engine.

-First we want to define a simple Jenkins pipeline which fetches the project repo, builds all the images and runs a test by starting containers.
+First you need to define a simple Jenkins pipeline which fetches the project repo, builds all the images and runs a test by starting containers.
 Your Compose model from part 2 is the starting point for that.

 Run the build server containers from `infra/build/docker-compose.yml`.
 When they're up you can browse to Jenkins at http://localhost:8081 and to Gogs (the Git server) at http://localhost:3000; the credentials for both are the same: